phillipSloan/ComputationalLogic/Readme.md

 ```
-Prolog can now handle our earlier example with a correct answer:
+Prolog can now handle our first example with a correct answer:
 ```
 user: "tell me everything".
 prolexa: donald is not happy